METAL SPOONS AND ATTRACTORS 3rd Edition with Value Guide.

 fter the turn of the 20th Century, internal combustion engines were being developed that could power small boats.
 A new type of fisherman was born; the commercial salmon troller.
 Some fishermen started developing their own metal spoons which led to several patents, opened a new market for existing metal fabricators, and inspired entrepreneurs to start new businesses specifically for making and selling metal fishing spoons.
-The early salmon derbies were won by fishermen using commercial trolling spoons, and this prompted another new group of entrepreneurs to start making metal lures for sportfishermen.
-This volume documents these lures, and the men who invented and made them.
-B&W photos of lures, patents, packaging and advertising.
-Paperback 8.5" x 11".
-198 pages, 297 illustrations, 98 patents.
-2nd edition 2014.
-Currently out of stock.
+This prompted another new group of entrepreneurs to start making metal lures for sportfishermen.
+This book is 8.5"x11" paperback and has 150 black and white pages, and 320 photos and illustrations for 234 different salmon spoons and attractors.
+New spoons, attractors, patents, packaging, advertising and Value Guide have been added..
+3rd Edition 2020.

 PRE-WWII PLUGS AND SINKERS